GitJuski/Linux-servers/h6-GJ(In progress).md

 # Deploy Django 4 - Production Install summed up

-COMING SOON...
+- Install Apache with `sudo apt-get -y install apache2`.
+Remember to update first `sudo apt-get update`.
+Test it.
+Replace the test site. `echo "hello" | sudo tee /var/www/html/index.html` works well.
+Test it again.
+- Create directories in home directory. `mkdir -p publicwsgi/testcom/static/` -> `echo "hello" | tee publicwsgi/testcom/static/index.html`.
+- Create a new virtualhost. `sudoedit /etc/apache2/sites-available/testcom.conf`.
+Write the conf and save.
+Disable the default conf and enable the newly created conf. `sudo a2dissite 000-default.conf ` -> `sudo a2ensite testcom.conf`.
+Do a configtest `/sbin/apache2ctl configtest`.
+Fix the possible errors.
+Restart Apache `sudo systemctl restart apache2`.
+Check the site.
+- Create a Virtualenv.
+Install with `sudo apt-get -y install virtualenv`.
+Go to the ~/publicwsgi directory.
+Create the env with `virtualenv --system-site-packages -p python3 env`.
+- Activate it with `source env/bin/activate`.
+Check that the pip is from env with `which pip`.
+Create a requirements.txt file with django written in it.
+Double check that it's written correctly.
+Install Django with `pip install -r requirements.txt` and check the version with `django-admin version`.
+- Start a project with `django-admin startproject testcom`.
+Sudoedit the testcom.conf.
+Add the correct lines and variables.
+Install the wsgi module with `sudo apt-get -y install libapache2-mod-wsgi-py3`.
+Check the syntax again and restart Apache.
+Check the site.
+Make sure that it's Apache and not the dev server with `curl -sI localhost | grep Server`.
+- Disable debug by changing directory into publicwsgi/testcom and there using `micro testcom/settings.py`.
+Change the DEBUG value to False and add localhost and the name that is visible when looking at the site to the ALLOWED_HOSTS list.
+Save and use `touch testcom/wsgi.py`.
+For bigger changes `sudo systemctl restart apache2`.
+Check the site.
+404 is good at this point.
+- Open the settings again.
+Add `import os` with the rest of imports at the start.
+Add `STATIC_ROOT = os.path.join(BASE_DIR, 'static/')` below STATIC_URL.
+Use `./manage.py collectstatic`.
+Check the admin site.

 # Django 4 Instant Customer Database Tutorial summed up

-COMING SOON...
+- Update databases with `./manage.py makemigrations` and `./manage.py migrate`.
+Add a user with `./manage.py createsuperuser`.
+- Create a new crm app with `./manage.py startapp crm`.
+Open the settings with `micro testcom/settings.py`.
+Add crm into the INSTALLED_APPS list.
+- Open the models.py with `micro crm/models.py`.
+Add a class Customer with a character field from the models module.
+Save and use `./manage.py makemigrations` and `./manage.py migrate`.
+- Open the admin.py with `micro crm/admin.py`.
+Link the Customer model to the admin.py.
+Restart the site and check it out.
+- Open the models.py and define a function that shows the names of the customer instead of "Customer object".

 # The main task

 ## Essential background information

-I did things little bit differently this time.
+I did things a little bit differently this time.
 I didn't write this report while doing the task like I used to do.
 This time I just made a short one liner notes while doing the task.
 I then built this report from those notes.
 This allowed me to fully focus on the task and I was done with it faster.
 I wanted to do this task from scratch, so I decided to do it on another VM.
 This VM had GNOME desktop environment instead of xfce which is why it looks a bit different.
 I have used this VM as a lab machine inside a test environment.
 To make it safe I had to close firewall ports, delete vulnerable users, change the network mode to NAT and purge apache2.
-I also decided to disable and stop the SSH.
-Once I was done with those I started doing this task.
+I also decided to disable it and stop the SSH.
+Once I was done with those, I started doing this task.

 My sysinfo.txt was still valid.

 ![59](Screenshots/6/59.png)

-288 GB of free space on SSD, I was home in Vaasa and I used a good wireless connection.
+288 GB of free space on SSD, I was home in Vaasa, and I used a good wireless connection.
 The VM had 4 GB of RAM, 2 processors and 50 GB of storage.

 ## Production install

 ### Apache

 I started this at 2:41 PM.
-First I opened the VirtualBox application, selected the correct VM and hit start.
+First, I opened the VirtualBox application, selected the correct VM and hit start.

 ![1](Screenshots/6/1.png)

-Once I was in I updated the repos and upgraded packages with `sudo apt update` and `sudo apt upgrade`.
+Once I was in, I updated the repos and upgraded packages with `sudo apt update` and `sudo apt upgrade`.
 Then I installed Apache with `sudo apt install apache2`.
-Once it was installed I made my way to the sites-available directory and there I created a new configuration file named etsycom.
+Once it was installed, I made my way to the sites-available directory and there I created a new configuration file named etsycom.

 ![2](Screenshots/6/2.png)